Frequently Asked Questions

 Enjoy hot drinks and snacks from the takeaway under our twinkling canopy.

 Do you have any additional events or activites programmed?

 Family Magic Shows take place at 11:00, 13:30 and 15:00 on 24th & 25th November and 1st, 2nd, 8th, 9th, 15th & 16th December in the Drawing Room within the house.
 The charge is £3.00 per person and these can be booked with your admission tickets.

 Is there a charge for additional activities?

-There is a small fee for the children’s entertainer in the drawing room of £1 per person (children not to be left unaccompanied) and £5 per wreath or £4 for members.
+There is a small fee for the children’s entertainer in the drawing room of £3 per person (children not to be left unaccompanied).
+These tickets can be prebooked online.